 Registering To register, go to NYUHome.
 Log in and then click on Academics.
 Next, log in to Albert.
 Click on Registration and then click register.
 Now, you are ready to register for courses.
 Be sure to note the call number of the course that you are interested in.
-Call numbers can be found on the Fall 2011 Graduate Course List.
+Call numbers can be found on the Spring 2012 Graduate Course List.
 For example:

-Course Course Name Prof Time CSCI-GA 1170-001 Fundamental Algorithms Yap T 5:00-6:50 Some courses require a permission number for registration.
+Course Course Name Prof Time CSCI-GA 1170-001 Fundamental Algorithms Ezra M 5:00-6:50 Some courses require a permission number for registration.
 For computer science courses that require a permission number , contact Jen.
 When selecting courses, be sure to check the prerequisites for the course to ensure you qualify.
+If you sign up for a wait list, make sure you use the swap function.